Multimedia-Avesta/django_main_muya_wce/docs/user_guide.rst

     unless you have enough knowledge to be able to adjust the JSON for the ceremony mappings to remove all references to the deleted ceremony.

-When you have added all of the data, save the project with the same button at the bottom of the page.
+When you have added all of the data, save the project with the save button at the bottom of the page.

 Viewing project data
 ^^^^^^^^^^^^^^^^^^^^